bloominstituteoftechnology/web-module-challenge-classes/README.md

 <summary>1.
 Using Code Sandbox</summary>

+* Launch the sandbox using the link below.
+* Sign into Code Sandbox.
 * Fork the sandbox.
-Submit your project by pasting the link to your fork in the submission form.
-* See your tests running on the "Browser" tab, NOT the "Tests" tab
+* See your tests running on the "Browser" tab (NOT the "Tests" tab).
+* The way you'll submit your work will be by pasting a link to your fork into the submission form.

 [LAUNCH ON CODESANDBOX 🚀](https://codesandbox.io/s/github/LambdaSchool/JS-Exercise-Prototype?previewwindow=tests)